 - Archiving applicant information for future hiring searches.

-Generally, a top-tier applicant tracking system allows users to customize the workflows associated with each of the steps in the list, which makes the tool more impactful in your small business.
+Generally, a top-tier applicant tracking system for small business allows users to customize the workflows associated with each of the steps in the list, which makes the tool more impactful in your small business.
 Mobile friendliness and ease of use are other ATS features that benefit both the employer and the applicant.

 Integration with other business software, as well as web-based and mobile apps, will drastically improve your workflow as a hiring manager, but it also helps create a more streamlined applicant experience.
 An ATS recruitment strategy that integrates with tools you already use (like Gmail, Outlook, LinkedIn, and text messaging) allows you to automate and support actions that keep the communication flowing and process moving forward.